brycewray/hugo-site/content/posts/2019/05/boxed-in.md

 [Yes, I know: [the correct line from *Goodfellas*](http://www.moviequotedb.com/movies/goodfellas/quote_9863.html) is "Now go home and get your \*\*\*\*ing *shinebox*."
 But, hey, work with me, okay?]

-Mind you, my now-deleted post had differentiated between apps like Ulysses---sometimes called *shoebox* or *central-library* apps \(like Apple's own Notes and Photos apps, among many others\)---and *document-based* apps like iA Writer.[^centralLib]

-In a few words&nbsp;.&nbsp;.&nbsp;.
+Mind you, my post had differentiated between apps like Ulysses---sometimes called *shoebox* or *central-library* apps \(like Apple's own Notes and Photos apps, among many others\)---and *document-based* apps like iA Writer.[^centralLib] In a few words&nbsp;.&nbsp;.&nbsp;.

-- A shoebox app:
+A shoebox app:

-	- Keeps its working files in an obscure location on the device, such as `/Users/[your user name]/Library/Containers/com.ulyssesapp.mac/Data/CloudKit/` .&nbsp;.&nbsp;. and then deeper inside from there.
+- Keeps its working files in an obscure location on the device[^obscLoc] and then deeper inside from there.

 - Reacts to saves and syncs by altering a database.

+[^obscLoc]: *E.g.*: `/Users/[your user name]/Library/Containers/com.ulyssesapp.mac/Data/CloudKit/`.

-- A document-based app:
+A document-based app:

 - Keeps its working files in a readily accessible location, typically a visible folder within iCloud Drive.

 - Reacts to saves and syncs by altering separate documents.

 Each variation has its advantages and disadvantages, but a search reveals a shoebox app, in general, tends to have more difficulty interacting successfully with iCloud sync than does a document-based app.[^otherEqual] Here are some links I found from the last few years for how other shoebox apps caution their users about possible issues with iCloud Sync and suggest attempted fixes: